 2010-11: Bystrom dressed in one game for Modo in Elitserien – spending most of the season with the club’s U20 and U18 squads.
 Playing with his older brother Anton, a forward who was the third-leading scorer for the MoDo U20 team, he scored 1 goal with 10 assists and was plus-one with 28 penalty minutes.
 In six playoff games he scored 1 goal with 2 assists and was plus-one with 6 penalty minutes.
 In nine U18 games he scored 1 goal with 5 assists.

-2012-13: Bystrom returned to Sweden during the NHL lockout to play for MODO in Sweden's SHL and also played in nine games with Orebro in the Sweden second league.
-He also played for Sweden’s U19 and U20 teams though he was not selected to play in the World Junior Championship.
+2012-13: Bystrom signed a three-year, entry-level contract with Dallas in July 2012 before returning to Sweden during the NHL lockout to play for MODO in the SHL.
+He also played in nine games with Orebro in the Sweden second league.
+Bystrom played for Sweden’s U19 and U20 teams though he was not selected to play in the World Junior Championship.
 In limited ice time with seventh-place MODO he scored 3 goals with 3 assists in 30 games and was+7 with 2 penalty minutes.
 MODO lost to Farjestads in a first round playoff series but Bystrom did not see any action.
 In nine games with Orebro he was +2 with no points and 2 penalty minutes.
-In 12 international play he scored 1 goal in four games with the Sweden’s U19 team and had 2 assists in eight games for the U20 team.
+In international play he scored 1 goal in four games with the Sweden’s U19 team and had 2 assists in eight games for the U20 team.

-A smooth skater with very good agility and recovery ability, Bystrom has good offensive tools.
-He’s a quality puck-mover in the transition game and on the power play.
-He carries the puck and joins the rush with confidence at lower levels, but needs to even out his game at the pro level.
-He’s still learning the defensive side of things and still is susceptible to chasing the puck around and getting lost.
-He can make and take some physicality but physically he’s a work in progress as he lacks pro strength.
-Can take retaliatory penalties at times.
-Still a raw player with a good amount of upside.
+Bystrom is a smooth skater with very good agility and recovery ability, He has good offensive tools and is a quality puck-mover in the transition game and on the power play.
+He carries the puck and joins the rush with confidence at lower levels but will need to be more consistent at the pro level.
+Bystrom is still learning the defensive side of things and is susceptible to chasing the puck around and getting lost.
+He can make and take some physical hits but physically he’s a work in progress as he lacks pro strength.
+At times he is undisciplined and takes retaliatory penalties.
+Bystrom is a raw player with a good amount of upside.